TheKevJames/web/readmes/work.rst

 I message you outside of ~9 to ~5 (in your timezone!), I'm not expecting a response -- it can wait until the next (work)day.

-I am often in the office between 10AM and 6PM, with some slight variation depending on bus routes, sleep schedule, and "getting one last thing done before I head out".
+I am often "in the office" between 10AM and 6PM, with some slight variation depending on bus routes, sleep schedule, and "getting one last thing done before I head out".